-The filesystem path of the file to copy into the build environment.
+build\path The relative path to materialize inside the build environment filesystem\path The filesystem path of the file to copy into the build environment.

-Whether to read the content of this file into memory when this function is called.
+force read Whether to read the content of this file into memory when this function is called.